ed-kung/CSUN-Econ-310/docs/notes/consumer-theory-applications.md

 > 1. On the diagram, label the optimal private school option A and label the public school option B.
 > 2. Which offers higher utility, public or private?
 > 3. Which option will the family choose?
-> 4. If the public school option were removed, would this increase or decrease the amount of education consumed?
+> 4. When the public school option is introduced, does this increase or decrease the amount of education consumed?
 >
 > *Answer.*
 >